Logo of European Union

 Pros

-• "Talon.One is a backend integration that allows you to integrate [...]."
+• "Talon.one is a backend integration that allows you to integrate [...]."

 • "Their support is responsive and kind."